 Tibet is where Tenzin Gyatso (aka the Dalai Lama) was born, and where the majority of the ethnic minorities who practice Buddhism with their own separate culture lived, worked, and prayed.
 However, due to cultural and religious differences, many Tibetans (including the Dalai Lama himself) currently live in nearby Dharamsala, India.
 Even so, there are still remnants of their culture and various religious relics still to be enjoyed in Lhasa and surrounding mountain cities.

-The time to study religion abroad is now.
+The time for religion study abroad is now

 Let’s face it.
 Religion is a major force of the human experience, one that has been around as long as humans themselves.